Alexandrov geometry: foundations: Reshetnyak majorization

+Show that a closed rectifiable curve in a $\CAT0$ space has an isometric majorization map if and only if the majorization map is unique up to equivalence. \end{thm}

-For $n=1$, the following lemma states that in a $\CAT\kappa$ space, a sharp triangle comparison implies the presence of an isometric copy of the convex hull of the model triangle.
-This rigidity statement was proved by Alexandrov \cite{alexandrov:devel}.
-An analogue for $\Alex{\kappa}$ spaces fails, see Exercise \ref{ex:not-flat}.
+The following lemma states, in particular, that in a $\CAT\kappa$ space, a sharp triangle comparison implies the presence of an isometric copy of the convex hull of the model triangle.
+The latter statement was proved by Alexandr Alexandrov \cite{alexandrov:devel}.

 \begin{thm}{Arm lemma} Let $\spc{U}$ be a $\varpi\kappa$-geodesic $\CAT\kappa$ space, and $P=[x^0x^1\dots x^{n+1}]$ be a polygon of length $<2\cdot \varpi\kappa$ in $\spc{U}$.
 Suppose $\tilde P=[\tilde x^0\tilde x^1\dots \tilde x^{n+1}]$ is a convex polygon in $\Lob{2}{\kappa}$ such that